 Quickly, a month goes by and your business is set back because of losing that virtual assistant.

-Your virtual assistants were not diversified and it came back to bite you in the butt.
+You did not diversify and it came back to bite you in the butt.

 But it absolutely doesn’t have to be that way.

 Scenario #2: 10 virtual assistants completing 1 task each per day

 As you are getting ready to hire and manage multiple virtual assistants, keep this story in mind.